-- Not ready for solids: Most babies begin eating solids between four and six months of age.
-However, there may be instances when the baby is not yet ready to eat solids and refuses to eat instinctively.
+- Not ready for solids: Most babies begin eating solids between eight to twelve months of age.
+However, there may be instances when the baby is not yet ready to eat solids and instinctively rejects the food.
 It typically happens among young babies who have just begun eating solids.

 - Too many fluids: Babies have small tummies that fill pretty quickly.
-Thus, if a baby is frequently consuming water and other liquids, such as fruit juice, soup, and coconut water, they may refuse main meals.
-It is likely to be an issue in older babies who are already on solids.
+Thus, if a baby is frequently drinking water and other liquids, such as fruit juice, soup, and coconut water, they may refuse to consume main meals, which could result in inadequate nourishment.
+This is likely to be an issue in older babies who are already on solids.

 - Distraction at mealtime: Babies have a short attention span, causing them to grow distracted easily.
 Experts recommend maintaining calm, distraction-free meal times for babies and toddlers.
-Media use, such as watching TV, during meals can cause faster eating and overeating due to satiety cues’ incognizance (2).
+Media use, such as watching TV, during meals can cause faster eating and overeating due to satiety goes unrecognized (2).

 - Aversion to certain foods: Babies may prefer some foods and dislike others based on the food items’ appearance, smell, or taste.
-A baby may refuse to eat a food item they dislike.
-Some babies might refuse to eat a food item if they had a bad experience with it, such as gagging on it.
+A baby may refuse to ingest a food item they dislike.
+Some babies might decline to eat a food item if they have a bad experience, such as gagging on it.

 - Playing with foods: Young babies find foods with different shapes, colors, and textures attractive, and they may be more inclined to play with the food than eat it.
 This phase usually comes when babies begin self-feeding.
 The situation may come across as bothersome to parents, but most babies grow out of it eventually.